layer5io/meshery-smp-action/README.md

 # Meshery Performance Analysis GitHub Action

-GitHub Action to characterize the performance of a service or microservice (an HTTP, HTTPS, or gRPC endpoint) using a load generator and statistical analysis.
-Use Meshery's performance management GitHub Action to establish a performance benchmark and visually compare percent quartiles (e.g. P99) over time.
-Run performance load tests within your CI/CD pipeline in order to catch performance regressions before they happen.
+A GitHub Action to characterize the performance of a service or microservice using a load generator and statistical analysis.
+Use Meshery's performance analysis GitHub Action to establish a performance benchmark and visually compare percentiles (e.g. P99) over time.
+Integrate performance characterization within your CI/CD pipeline and catch regressions before they happen.

-[Meshery](https://meshery.io/) is the canonical implementation of the [Service Mesh Performance specification](https://smp-spec.io/).

-THis action supports performance analysis of any accessible HTTP/S endpoint.
+This action supports performance analysis of any accessible HTTP/S endpoint.
 If the system under test is running on Kubernetes, Meshery will collect additional infrastructure (cluster/node) statistics and include in the analysis.

 ## Learn More